VP1147/thinker/README.md

 ### As of my knowledge, it currently works on:
 Lenovo ThinkPad T410

-### If this code works fine on yout device, please create a issue with the `compatibility` label, so I can expand this list.
+### If this code works fine on your device, please create a issue with the `compatibility` label, so I can expand this list.